Jeremy Pena Preview, Player Props: Astros vs. Athletics

 Jeremy Pena At The Plate

-- Pena has reached base via a hit in 86 games this year (of 131 played), and had multiple hits in 39 of those games.

-- In 7.6% of his games this season, he has gone deep, and 1.8% of his trips to the dish.
+- He has hit a long ball in 10 games this season (7.6%), leaving the park in 1.8% of his trips to the dish.

-- Pena has driven home a run in 33 games this year (25.2%), including more than one RBI in 8.4% of his games and producing three or more of his team's runs on three occasions..
+- In 25.0% of his games this year, Pena has had at least one RBI.
+He's picked up more than one in 8.3% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.